 When you get to create a vibrant preset with a cool quote to go with it, then you know you have a winner.

-Most of the Instagram apps we mentioned here focus more on photo editing more than videos.
+Most of the Instagram apps we mentioned here focus more on photo editing than videos.

-Of course, there are a few Insta apps that offer video filters such as VSCO and Canva.
+Of course, a few Insta apps offer video filters, such as VSCO and Canva.
 But none of them exclusively deal with Instagram story filters and colour grading.

 With Filmm, we now get to experiment with all sorts of film and old video emulations.
 With just one tap, you can create nostalgic videos that don’t feel artificial at all.